 The Magistrates Association is a national charity and the independent voice of the magistracy.
 Find out more about us and what we do

-Find out about what we do, including influencing decision makers,-supporting and training our members, reacting to news stories, supporting our education programme Magistrates in the Community and conducting research.
+Find out about what we do, including influencing decision makers, supporting and training our members, promoting the magistracy, reacting to news stories, supporting our education programme Magistrates in the Community and conducting research.

 Find out about how the MA has grown from a small group into the only independent voice of the magistracy today since being founded in 1920.

-Find out about the MA’s Board of Trustees, National Officers and staff members
+Meet the MA’s Board of Trustees, National Officers and staff members.